Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Your healthcare provider will ask if anyone in your family has CF. He will also ask if a parent, brother, or sister has CF. CF is a genetic disorder.
+Your healthcare provider will ask about your symptoms.
+Your provider will also ask if a parent, brother, or sister has CF. CF is a genetic disorder.
 Your provider may recommend genetic counseling to learn why you have CF. If you plan to have a baby, genetic counseling may show if your child is at risk for CF. You may need any of the following tests:

 - A sweat chloride test shows the amount of chloride in your sweat.
 The amount of chloride will be high if you have CF.